funtoo/boxer/README.rst

 Create a Docker Container
 -------------------------

+If you are in the ``docker`` group, you will now be able to use docker to build a Funtoo container.

 When generating a Docker container, the container you generate will be added to the local Docker image repository, and the tag specified